 This analysis can also be performed when the number of issues is fixed, but the number of points composing each distribution of attention varies, which again requires a realistic expectation of how many issues we expect the news magazine to cover in a weekly edition with an arbitrary number of articles.
 This is the case of the news media data shown in panel (b) in the figure above.
 As the effective number of issues covered in a week might depend on the number of articles published, we compared every week with random samples of articles from Der Spiegel.
 The result is displayed in panel (a), which shows the effective number of issues observed in Der Spiegel stays below the null model prediction.

 Panel (a) in the figure also shows that the magazine output drops after 2010.
 During the same period, its effective number of issues also moves further from the bound predicted by the null model, as shown in panel (c), suggesting this drop is not simply due to fewer articles, but indeed due to fewer issues covered by the news magazine.
 This resonates with the content of Der Spiegel at that time, as the financial crisis of 2008 led to increased coverage of economic matters, at the cost of other topics.
 Finally, beyond generating insights about policy agendas and public opinion, the null models we presented showcase how new models can provide useful insights to the study of how collective human behaviour.
 Our current work is further developing the null models to be able to understand how the rate at which agendas are observed (e.g., monthly vs. weekly) affects the data and, ultimately, to be able to control for this and other confounds when comparing different data sources.

-- We provide a new state of the art for inferring demographic attributes of social media profiles with deep learning in 32 languages.
+We provide a new state of the art for inferring demographic attributes of social media profiles with deep learning in 32 languages in our recently released paper.
 Get the pretrained model or try out or Web demo.